Movies: Escape or Compass?

 Then, softly...“Cap, on your left.”

-Cue absolute insanity.
+Cue the absolute insanity.

 Portals opened to Wakanda, Titan, Kamar-Taj.
 One by one, our heroes returned, stepping out like rock stars.
 And the crowd absolutely lost it - screaming, crying, high-fiving total strangers.
-When T’Challa emerged and shouted, “Yibambe!”
-We all roared it back like we were in the Wakandan army, ready to throw down with Thanos ourselves.

-Then Mjölnir flew into Cap’s hand, and the room detonated.
+When Mjölnir flew into Cap’s hand, and the room detonated.
 It was like the Super Bowl, Comic-Con, and a biblical rapture all at once.
 (Too dramatic?
 Nah, not if you'd been there.)

 And finally: “Avengers… assemble.”

-Absolute chaos, in the best way.
-Huge.
-Emotional.
-Earning every second of the last decade it took to get there.
+That final battle scene was a masterclass in communal movie experience and cinematic payoff.
+It was absolute chaos, in the best way.
+It was huge and emotional, and it earned every second of the last decade it took to get there.

 And then, that quiet, devastating moment: